 Ironmongery: Doorsets are normally supplied with hinges and flush fitting components factory fitted.
 List all components required or refer to an ironmongery schedule.
 Insert, e.g. Alltonks Ltd 'Mercury' range, as ironmongery schedule.
+See also general guidance 6.1.3.

 Perimeter seals: Use this item to specify seals rebated into the door edges/ frame, to prevent or reduce penetration of weather, fire/ smoke, sound or light.
-Where the seals are required for fire
+Where the seals are required for fire resistance/ smoke control, evidence of performance with the specified door leaf and frame should be obtained.